sled-rs/sled-rs.github.io/perf.md

 prefetchers and branch predictors, the cache is much better utilized, and the overall algorithm runs faster than lower instruction sorting algorithms that pay less attention to hardware friendliness.

-This is why we have several levels of caches in front of the main memory.

 ## threads